 Planning Use the task input to help you plan but try to avoid copying phrases from the input in Part 1.
 Use your own words.

-- Effective introductory and concluding paragraphs.
-In the introduction, state the topic clearly, give a brief outline of the issue, saying why it is important or why people have different opinions about it.
+- State the topic clearly, give a brief outline of the issue, saying why it is important or why people have different opinions about it.

-- DO NOT express you opinion at the beginning of your essay (develop you essay in such a way that it guides the reader to the conclusion you draw).
+- DO NOT express you opinion in the introduction (develop you essay in such a way that it guides the reader to the conclusion you draw).

 - Structure your argument.
 Each new paragraph has one main idea, stated in a topic sentence.

 - Include relevant details to support the main idea: these might include examples, rhetorical questions (do no overdo it), controversial or surprising statements… If you include a drawback, give a possible solution, too.

 - The conclusion is the only paragraph in an essay where you may/must include your opinion (see ② above).

 - DO NOT include any new points in the conclusion.